athina-ai/ariadne/README.md

 ## Overview
-Ariadne AI is an open-source library for evaluating LLM applications.
-The goal of the library is to provide LLM evaluators for RAG chatbots, text summarization, and LLM agents.
+Ariadne AI is an open-source library for evaluating text summarization without the necessity for human-annotated reference summaries.
 Each evaluator is paired with metrics that help developers evaluate their LLMs and detect the reason for their failure cases.
-If labeled data available, machine learning metrics such as accuracy, recall, and precision can be also computed.
-The library also supports any evaluations for specialized tasks such as sentiment detection and PII detection within any LLM input and output.
+Our approach is a question-answer generation (QAG) framework, which allows us to pinpoint failure cases in production without human-annotated reference summaries.

 ## Installation